 The tank is standardly prefilled with 'Total Equivis 46' an ISO VG 46 mineral hydraulic oil.
-The oil tank holds 230 litres.
-Check the oil level regularly, a sight glass is fitted to facilitate this.
+The oil tank holds 190 litres.
+Check the oil level regularly, a sight glass and transfer are fitted to facilitate this.

 If a biodegradable oil is to be use, please contact Shelbourne Reynolds Ltd with the oil specification to check suitability.